-- 3.1 The current Street Trading Policy has now been reviewed and where necessary, anomalies of wording or ambiguity have been clarified.
-The draft revision is shown as Appendix I to this report. - 3.2 As mentioned at paragraph 2.6 there are two particular changes proposed to bring to Members attention which relate to: - a) The requirement for an 8- week consultation period for street consent applications - b) The requirement for DBS checks for one-off consents 'where necessary' - 3.3 With regards to the 8-week consultation for applications involving events, officers now consider this to be unnecessary as all event organisers submit an Event Management Plan to the Safety Advisory Group which involves the same agencies as those which are consulted for Street Trading Consents, and this is therefore unnecessary duplication.
+- 3.1 Details of the proposed changes to the current Street Trading Policy are attached as Appendix II. - 3.2 As mentioned at paragraph 2.8 there are two particular changes proposed to bring to Members attention which relate to: - a) The requirement for an 8- week consultation period for street consent applications - b) The requirement for DBS checks for one-off consents 'where necessary' - 3.3 With regards to the 8-week consultation for applications involving events, officers now consider this to be unnecessary as all event organisers submit an Event Management Plan to the Safety Advisory Group which involves the same agencies as those which are consulted for Street Trading Consents, and this is therefore unnecessary duplication. - 3.4 With regards to the requirement within the current policy for applicants to obtain a basic Disclosure and Barring Service check (DBS) the policy states that these checks are mandatory for six month or yearly consents and also that DBS checks for 'one-off' consents are required 'where necessary' without defining what circumstances would require a DBS check to be obtained and what would not. - 3.5 This has met with resistance from proposed "one-off" traders as they feel it adds an unnecessary cost of £23 for the DBS on top of the £10 they pay for the consent. - 3.6 The reason that DBS checks were introduced was to ensure that no applicants for consents had a history of selling stolen or counterfeit goods and for safeguarding purposes.
+The Authority has identified a lawful basis for processing personal data and the policy is intended to ensure use of that data is fair, transparent and lawful.

-- 3.4 With regards to the requirement within the current policy for applicants to obtain a basic Disclosure and Barring Service check (DBS) the policy states that these checks are mandatory for six month or yearly consents and also that DBS checks for 'one-off' consents are required 'where necessary' without defining what circumstances would require a DBS check to be obtained and what would not. - 3.5 This has met with resistance from proposed "one-off" traders as they feel it adds an unnecessary cost of £23 for the DBS on top of the £10 they pay for the consent. - 3.6 The reason that DBS checks were introduced was to ensure that no applicants for consents had a history of selling stolen or counterfeit goods and for safeguarding purposes.
-The Authority has identified a lawful basis for processing personal data and the policy is intended to ensure use of that data is fair, transparent and lawful. - 3.7 It is still appropriate to require DBS checks for 6 month or yearly consents However, since the policy was introduced the risk in respect of one-off consents does not support mandatory DBS checks.
+3.7 It is still appropriate to require DBS checks for 6 month or yearly consents However, since the policy was introduced the risk in respect of one-off consents does not support mandatory DBS checks.
 Additionally, there is a lack of clarity in the policy concerning when such checks would be "necessary" and accordingly the proposal is to remove the requirement for DBS checks for one-off consents.